vinayak-mehta/conrad/docs/index.rst

 .. image:: _static/show.png

-**Note:** The event database updates automatically using crawlers + GitHub Actions. 🤖

 Why conrad?
 -----------

 - 📅 Never miss CFP deadlines again. ``conrad remind`` can remind you every time you open a terminal!
 - 📊 Query and explore events using tags, names, locations, and dates. ``conrad show --cfp`` will tell you about events where the CFP is open!
-- 🔄 Crawlers upsert (update + insert) events once a week!
+- 🤖 Crawlers upsert (update + insert) events once a week!

 Installation
 ------------